joshua-ht-cho/yammer_engagement_analysis/README.md

 - Investigate the high-level relationship between weekly emails and mobile engagement.
   - Why is engagement driven by email content to such a large extent?
 Is this sustainable?
   - If mobile users are using Yammer only because they are reminded to by email, are we providing a good mobile product?
-- Validate these findings through A/B testing on future weekly emails.
+- Validate these findings through A/B testing and/or cohort analyses on future weekly emails.